kris07hna/SIGN-LANG-INTREPRETOR/README.md

-# 🤟 AI Sign Language Interpreter
+# 🤟  Sign Language Interpreter

 A real-time sign language recognition system built with Python, MediaPipe, TensorFlow, and Streamlit.
 This application can detect and interpret sign language gestures in real-time using computer vision and machine learning.